 - USB Devices

-- You can add up to 20 USB devices to a virtual machine.
-This is the maximum number of devices supported for simultaneous connection to one virtual machine.
-The maximum number of USB devices supported on a single ESXi host for simultaneous connection to one or more virtual machines is also 20.
-For a list of supported USB devices, see the VMware knowledge base article at http://kb.vmware.com/kb/1021345.
-You can add USB 3.0 devices to Mac OSX guest operating system for VMware Fusion.
+- You can add up to 20 USB devices to a virtual machine, which is the maximum number of devices supported for a simultaneous connection to one virtual machine.
+The maximum number of USB devices supported on a single ESXi host for a simultaneous connection to one or more virtual machines is also 20.
+For more information, see Supported USB device models for passthrough from an ESX or ESXi host to a virtual machine.